About this listing

 We are a warm, friendly and hardworking family developing a 75 acre conservation site in Mid West Wales.

 With a life-long passion for the natural world, I have been growing things as far back as I can remember and have worked for any years in urban permaculture and community development before coming to manage Blaeneinion.

 I have one child still at home and another at University.

-After a long days work - usually very physical, we normally get to bed early and love watching documentaries or a good movie.
+After a long days work - usually very physical, we normally get to bed early and love watching a good movie.
 I am a smoker and enjoy a brandy at the end of the day.... and am happy for our guests to unwind as they wish - but we are not big party animals, and try to keep Blaeneinion as a mellow and down to earth retreat... (but are open to the odd spontaneous night singing and cooking by the fire pit!)
 Great food in good company is a joy

 We have had the most wonderful experiences and have made some new friends through Air B+B, and hope that it continues to be positive and rewarding for everyone - and that we can provide a really special space for folk to relax and recharge from the craziness of modern life (I have come from a busy city environment and understand:)

 There are often volunteers from the 'WWOOF' scheme on site and we will probably be running around building, planting, picking and attending to family life - and our guests would have plenty of space to do whatever they wished with their time here at Blaeneinion - just ask if there is anything we can do to make it better :)

-If we were to have a life motto - it would probably be about simplicity, peace and love.... now in my 40's, I am very thankful to be here doing something we love and caring for my family and this little corner of paradise x We hope you love it too :)
+If we were to have a life motto - it would probably be about simplicity, peace and love.... now in my 40's, I am very thankful to be here doing something I love and believe in - caring for my family and this little corner of paradise x We hope you love it too :)